barbedStingray/hobbit-hues/Checklist.md

 ## Stretch Goals
-    [] community page displaying a list of ALL projects.
+    [] community page displaying a list of 10 random projects.
     [] ability to toggle public/private projects from the user (think boolean column in "projects" sql)

 ## Bug Hunt